 CLRJ has impacted the policy arena at the local, state and national levels and raised the profile of Latinas’ Reproductive Justice needs within a policy context, by conducting policy analysis and advocacy, policymaker education via policy-briefings, policy briefs, fact sheets, research reports; and empowering and mobilizing Latinas to play an active and leading role in the policy process.
 In addition, CLRJ has deepened its alliances among Latin@, multicultural, youth and social justice organizations and advocates, which have resulted in major Reproductive Justice victories, such as repealing the HPV mandate for immigrant women and girls and mobilizing communities to defeat three California parental notification ballot initiatives.
 As a result, CLRJ has made remarkable inroads within the policy community, target allied organizations, community-based advocates and the funding communities in establishing itself as a recognized resource and leader in advancing systemic reproductive justice policy change.

-As we move into our tenth year of operations, we expect for CLRJ to move into a new phase of organizational accomplishments and growth, and ignite the Reproductive Justice Movement to advance Latinas’ reproductive health and justice.
-We invite you to join us in celebrating CLRJ’s established strong track record, and partner with us to achieve Reproductive Justice!
+As we move into our tenth year” change to “With over a decade in operation, CLRJ is moving into a new phase of organizational accomplishments and growth. while continuing to ignite the Reproductive Justice Movement to advance Latinas’ reproductive health and justice.